badbatch/styling/README.md

 As stated above, the order of the props in the list is important.
 Styling uses the order to determine the order class names get written to a stylesheet.
 The class names generated for the first entry in the prop list will have a higher precedence than those generated for the second entry, and so on.

+Below is an example of how to change a traditional styled component you will be familiar with into a Styling styled component using the `propList`.

+### Configuration

+...more to follow...

 ## IE11 support